dairycultist/GamernyanOS/README.md

     file=sdcard.img: This defines the file on your host system that serves as the backing store for the virtual SD card.
 This file will store all data written to the emulated SD card, providing the persistence you're looking for
 ```

-Arduinos (what I'm programming for) don't really have software, they have modifiable firmware.
+Arduinos (what I'm programming for, 8-bit AVR microcontrollers) don't really have software, they have modifiable firmware.
 This means my OS isn't a piece of software started up by the BIOS (firmware), it IS the BIOS.
 So I guess I don't have to think of .iso images, boot sectors/bootloaders, or whatever...

 bootloader written in assembly (.S) that sets up the stack (and maybe some other stuff) and calls the C main function. startup/entrypoint

 kernel - manages resources, connects software and hardware, I/O, device drivers

+`-DF_CPU=16000000UL` may be added to avr-gcc command to define CPU frequency if omitting `#define F_CPU 16000000UL` from script

 https://qemu-project.gitlab.io/qemu/system/target-avr.html